Plain English Summary

-Taking part in the study not necessarily bring about immediate benefits but the information gained will help treat people who will take either Haloperidol or Risperidone in the future.
+Taking part in the study may not necessarily bring about immediate benefits but the information gained will help treat people who will take either Haloperidol or Risperidone in the future.
 The main risk is that the patient might start to feel worse if their study medication is reduced.
-GPs will receive support in order to know how best to handle any such situations.
+GPs receive support in order to know how best to handle any such situations.

 Where is the study run from?